ethanyen30/shared-nlp-hw/dan/readme.md

 The data loader includes two functions, `batchify()` and `vectorize()`.
 For each example, we need to vectorize the question text into a vector using the vocabulary.
-In this assignment, you need to write the `vectorize()` function yourself.
-We provide the `batchify()` function to split the dataset into mini-batches.
+You don't need to implement anything here, but to implement the rest of your code, you need to understand what they do.

 What's the Loss Function?
 ----------------------